10 Best Wineries in Charlottesville Area to Visit 2026

 Coastal Wine Trail Credit: @kingfamilyvineyards

-With carefully selected grapes, winemaker Matthieu Finot creates wines inspired by the old world but uniquely expressive of Virginia wine.
-With a combination of their premium wines and the stunning views of the gorgeous foothills of the Blue Ridge Mountains, this is a must-visit winery.
+With carefully selected grapes, award-winning winemaker Matthieu Finot creates wines inspired by the Old World but uniquely expressive of Virginia’s terroir.
+Their Crosé (rosé) and Merlot are regional benchmarks.
+Combined with the stunning views of the Blue Ridge Mountain foothills, this estate offers an quintessential Virginia wine experience.

 Tasting Room:

-Interestingly, King Family Vineyards boast an on-site polo field where they hold matches on Sundays between Memorial Day through October.
-So, during that period, you can enjoy polo while sipping on some of the finest wines in the region.
+Interestingly, King Family Vineyards boasts an on-site polo field where matches are held on Sundays from Memorial Day through mid-October.
+During the season, you can enjoy competitive polo while sipping on some of the finest wines in the region.

 Pippin Hill Farm and Vineyards